EkaterinaGorbunova/code-snippet-app/README.md

 # Code Snippet App
 The Code Snippet App is a web-based tool that allows developers to create, edit and manage reusable code snippets efficiently.
-It features real-time code synchronization and auto-save functionality, ensuring your work is always preserved.
+It features VS Code-like editor integration, real-time code synchronization and auto-save functionality.
+It provides a familiar and reliable environment for managing your code snippets.

 🚀 **[Live Demo](https://code-snippet-proapp.vercel.app/)**